bscotch/stitch/README.md

 + `sounds/menus/TitleScreen/{module content}`
 + `TitleScreen/`

-Everything inside those three "groups", starting at the "TitleScreen" level and recursing through any subgroups, is included as a "TitleScreen" asset and can be imported together into another Gamemaker 2 project.
+Everything inside those three "groups", starting at the "TitleScreen" level and including any subfolders, is included as a "TitleScreen" asset and can be imported together into another Gamemaker 2 project.

 Use case: At Bscotch, we have a separate Gamemaker project for our shared asset library, including our login system, a large script library, common objects, and more.
 We use the module system to import this shared library into all of our games.
 This makes it easy to maintain shared assets and to start new projects with a huge head start.

 #### Module Import Notes <a id="modules-notes"></a>

++ **All data is overwritten** in the target for module assets.
+Any changes you've made that aren't also in the source module will be lost forever.
+The exception to this is Texture and Audio Group membership when you use the PDK's system to manage those.
-+ Module assets in the target that are *not* in the source are deleted from the target.
++ Module assets in the target that are *not* in the source are moved to a folder called "MODULE_CONFLICTS".
-+ Local texture page assignments are *not* overwritten when importing sprites.
-If the local sprite does not exist, or does exist but is assigned to a non-existent texture page, the source's texture page will be created locally and used by the imported sprite.
++ Failed imports may result in broken projects.
+Failures result from conflicts between the source and target, in particular when a resource in each has the same name but different type, or is in a different module.

 ### External Asset Importers <a id="import-asset"></a>